23andMe: COVID-19

-In June 2020, 23andMe published results from a study that claimed that people with type O blood may be at lower risk of catching COVID-19.
-Out of more than 750,000 participants, those with type O blood were 9–18% less likely to contract the virus, while those who had been exposed were 13–26% less likely to test positive.
+In June 2020, 23andMe published preliminary results suggesting that people with type O blood may be at lower risk of COVID-19 infection.
+Among more than 750,000 participants, those with type O blood were 9–18% less likely to contract the virus, and those who had been exposed were 13–26% less likely to test positive.
 The study was published in April 2021 in Nature Genetics.
-Subsequent research focused on examining genetic associations with COVID-19 symptoms such as loss of taste or smell, vaccine reactions and its impact across different ethnicities, and risk factors of long COVID.
-Findings from their long COVID research was presented in 2023 ASHG conference.
+Subsequent research examined genetic associations with COVID-19 symptoms such as loss of taste or smell, vaccine reactions across different ethnicities, and risk factors for long COVID.
+Findings on long COVID were presented at the 2023 ASHG conference.

+Pharmacogenomics

+In 2026, the 23andMe Research Institute published a genome-wide association study in Nature identifying genetic variants associated with variation in weight loss and side effects among users of GLP-1 receptor agonist medications.

+Other research

+In 2016, a project to offer customers next-generation sequencing was ended; Wojcicki cited concerns that results would be too complex for direct-to-consumer presentation.

 Informed consent and privacy concerns

-Questions have been raised since at least 2013 as to whether the company can obtain informed consent through its web-based interactions with people who want to submit samples for sequencing.
+Questions have been raised since at least 2013 about whether the company can adequately obtain informed consent through web-based interactions with people submitting samples for genotyping.

+Data collection and third-party sharing

-The company collects not only genetic and personal information from customers who order DNA tests, but also data about other web behavior information that 23andMe captures through the use of its website, products, software, cookies, and through its smartphone app.
-A combination of several individual policies within the terms of service and privacy policy (cookies, disclosure of aggregate data, targeted advertising) makes 23andMe a valuable data mine for third parties such as health insurance companies, pharmaceutical companies, advertising companies, biotechnology companies, law enforcement, or other interested parties.
-People may not actually be aware of how the company uses the data, and there are always risks of data breaches.
-Personal information of customers of 23andMe “may be accessed, sold or transferred”.
+The company collects not only genetic and personal information from customers but also web behaviour data through its website, apps, cookies, and software.
+A combination of policies within its terms of service—covering cookies, aggregate data disclosure, and targeted advertising—has been described as making 23andMe a valuable data mine for third parties including health insurance companies, pharmaceutical companies, advertisers, biotechnology companies, law enforcement, and other parties.
+People may not be aware of how the company uses their data, and there are inherent risks of data breaches.
+Personal information of customers "may be accessed, sold or transferred".